 Louvers are angled slats meant to allow air to pass by.
 Louvre doors were added to recirculating tunnels in order to let a controlled amount of outside air into the tunnel system.
-This works perfectly in mid to cold climates.
-When the tunnel heats up, the operator would open the louvre doors, letting outside air into the system which would cool the tunnel's airflow.
+This works perfectly in mild to cold climates.
+When the tunnel heats up, the operator would open the louvre doors, letting outside air into the system which would cool the tunnel’s airflow.

 You can see clear examples of these louvre doors on Indoor Skydiving Germany (ISG) wind tunnels like Flyspot where the louvre doors have shrouds covering them on the outside of the vertical return air tower.

-The most modern iteration of wind tunnels have begun to adapt air conditioning into the system.
-The air conditioning systems work just like they do in your house - when the temperature reaches a certain point the system kicks on cooling the air back down.
+The most modern iterations of wind tunnels have begun to adapt air conditioning into the system.
+The air conditioning systems work just like they do in your house – when the temperature reaches a certain point the system kicks on cooling the air back down.